The City Library at Mailänder Platz, Stuttgart

 Photo: Hans-Rudolf Schulz / Bavarian State Library, Munich

 Admittedly, extant analog systems that guide users to a library’s holdings, making them systematised and accessible, are not yet obsolete.
 Many conventional card catalogues with references to special holdings have yet to be converted.
-But this will happen with the passage of time and the growth of digitisation, which in evitably entails a conversion of metadata or even a new cataloguing system.
+[22] But this will happen with the passage of time and the growth of digitisation, which inevitably entails a conversion of metadata or even a new cataloguing system.
 Extant CD-ROM databases, and especially internet sources such as net publications and e-media of every type (e-books, e-journals, databases), must be sorted and archived as information with proof of their relevance to the subject at hand.
-Re search data in the humanities is usually ‘digital representation and processing forms of cultural objects which ought, in principle, to be presented in the same way as in traditional archives and libraries’.
-[15] The digital transformation of research itself, and of its publication, thus requires ‘not less but more preparation and saving of content’, meaning in this case research data.
-[16]
+Research data in the humanities is usually ‘digital representation and processing forms of cultural objects which ought, in principle, to be presented in the same way as in traditional archives and libraries’.
+[23] The digital transformation of research itself, and of its publication, thus requires ‘not less but more preparation and saving of content’, meaning in this case research data.
+[24]

 Digital research data can be ‘both the origin and the result of scholarly work’ and is ‘documented in regulated and machine-readable form, catalogued in accordance with international standards (ideally) and marked with authority data, making it amenable to both processing and interpretation’.
-[17] The many digital and hybrid publishing projects in German-language musicology, which generate such research data using music and text encoding (e.g. in the Edirom Virtual Research Group), must ensure that the data is securely stored and reusable once the project concerned has come to an end.
-[18]
+[25] The many digital and hybrid publishing projects in German-language musicology, which generate such research data using music and text encoding (e.g. in the Edirom Virtual Research Group [26] ), must ensure that the data is securely stored and reusable once the project concerned has come to an end.
+[27]

-Thus, in recent years even the traditional work of specialist librarians has markedly changed.
+Thus, in recent years even the ‘classical’ work of specialist librarians has markedly changed.
 Where it was once purely a matter of acquisition and cataloguing, it has now expanded into multilevel activities.
 The librarian is now a conduit and, at the same time, an agent of ‘knowledge management’ in dialogue with specialist fields and information technology (‘embedded librarianship’).
 The demands placed on librarians with regard to specialist expertise have grown accordingly.
-This affects questions regarding information technology, the ordering and organ isation of knowledge in the ‘ecosystem of contextualised and networked data collections’, [19] strategies for long-term archiving and utilisation, and questions of licensing and rights management that arise especially when holdings are presented online and reused.
+This affects questions regarding information technology, the ordering and organisation of knowledge in the ‘ecosystem of contextualised and networked data collections’, [28] strategies for long-term archiving and utilisation, and questions of licensing and rights management that arise especially when holdings are presented online and reused.

 In this light, recent years have witnessed the birth of a number of innovative library service concepts that offer scholars support and cooperation in dealing with digital data, documents, tools and infrastructures in their research and teaching.
-At the Bavarian State Library, for instance, these include the Electronic Publishing Centre (Zentrum für elektronisches Publizieren) and the International Image Inter operability Framework project (IIIF), which sets new standards for presenting digital images and data in the internet.
-Similarly DaFo (Daten für die Forschung), the internationally accessible free downloading service for high-resolution images and their associated texts (if already machine-readable); the possibility of imagebased similarity searches; and the development of application scenar ios for Optical Music Recognition (OMR) in the musicological information service Musiconn: all offer novel opportunities in the scholarly study of music and related fields of research.
-The specific demands placed on data modelling – authority data, music and text encoding (MEI, TEI), protocols, documentations, decisions on formats and standards and so forth – already necessitate an appropriate workflow and efficient and proactive resource management in the course of scholarly research, and not just in the context of a library’s collection activities.
-It is thus essential to establish, at an early stage, a close-knit cooperation when developing projects between scholarship and information infrastructure facilities.
+At the Bavarian State Library, for instance, these include the International Image Interoperability Framework project (IIIF) [29] , which sets new standards for presenting digital images and data in the internet.
+Similarly DaFo (Daten für die Forschung), the internationally accessible free downloading service for high-resolution images and their associated texts (if already machine-readable); the possibility of image-based similarity searches [30] ; and the development of application scenarios for Optical Music Recognition (OMR) in the musicological information service Musiconn [31] : all offer novel opportunities in the scholarly study of music and related fields of research.

 The boundaries between archives, libraries and research were thus redrawn long ago.
-A cautious glimpse into the future also suggests that the traditional activities of librarianship will become less and less important, for ‘the future task of the library as knowledge infrastructure’ will chiefly be ‘to curate the basically infinite linked open data space’ [20] – a service defined primarily by technology.
+A cautious glimpse into the future also suggests that the traditional activities of librarianship will become less and less important, for ‘the future task of the library as knowledge infrastructure’ will chiefly be ‘to curate the basically infinite linked open data space’ [34] – a service defined primarily by technology.
+The related sustainable responsibility for resources is, of course, a ‘very strong performance promise’ for every humanities research library, because ‘the permanent power of disposal over the information resources is the decisive prerequisite not only for ensuring the [...] explorative working environment, but also for the services that serve to contextualise the content held.
+The human and financial resource demands of collecting is even increased in the digital world, as the total costs of all services subsumed under the term ‘data curation’ often exceed the costs of storing and preserving printed collections many times over.’
+[35]

 About the author